Skip to content

 Will a Ryzen 5 9600X bottleneck an RTX 5070?

-No. At 1440p the GPU becomes the limiting factor long before a current six-core CPU does, and we didn’t see the 9600X hold the 5070 back in any GPU-bound game we ran.
+No. At 1440p the GPU becomes the limiting factor long before a current six-core CPU does, and the 9600X has enough headroom for GPU-bound games on this card.

 Is the 7800X3D overkill for an RTX 5070?